AdamOnwan/FoodTruckProject/README.md

 9. click execute
 Be aware with Jdoodle there is a lot of code for it to compile, so possible bug, suggested that if bugged to execute the program again and restart.
 #### Instructions
-The user starts immediately with input information into the Food Truck array.
+1. The user starts immediately with input information into the Food Truck array.
-User is prompted to input Truck Name, Truck Type, Truck rating, and then is given a unique ID.
+2. User is prompted to input Truck Name, Truck Type, Truck rating, and then is given a unique ID.
+They can also limit the amount of Trucks by typing "quit" while at the Truck name option.
-Next the user goes into the main menu which has four options.
+3. Next the user goes into the main menu which has four options.
-The first option is to list the Trucks inputed into the array and display what was inputed into them.
+4. The first option is to list the Trucks inputed into the array and display what was inputed into them.
-The second option is a calculation to find the average rating of the Trucks, and displays what the average is.
+5. The second option is a calculation to find the average rating of the Trucks, and displays what the average is.
-The third option is a calculation to find the highest rated Truck, and displays which truck in the array has the highest rating.
+6. The third option is a calculation to find the highest rated Truck, and displays which truck in the array has the highest rating.
+7. The user ends the program by selecting the quit option.

 ### Technologies/Topics Applied
-Arrays, how to put information into and take information out of arrays.
+1. Arrays, how to put information into and take information out of arrays.
-ToString, this is used to display my information on each truck.
+2. ToString, this is used to display my information on each truck.
-Getters and Setters, I used this to get and set information from and to Trucks.
+3. Getters and Setters, I used this to get and set information from and to Trucks.
-Generating Constructors using fields, used to store my information in the correct locations.
+4. Generating Constructors using fields, used to store my information in the correct locations.
-For loops, used to show each Truck from an arrays and to input information into each slot in the array Objects, used as storage and to not have to rely on static for the program Switches, used for the main menu, to select options/ methods to be called.
+5. For loops, used to show each Truck from an arrays and to input information into each slot in the array
+6. Objects, used as storage and to not have to rely on static for the program
+7. Switches, used for the main menu, to select options/ methods to be called.
-Booleans, used for an escape out of switches and other areas I need an escape.
+8. Booleans, used for an escape out of switches and other areas I need an escape.
-If statements, used to trigger certain events to happen based on condition Visibility, used to hide information to public, confidentiality purposes Counter, used to count the array length for me in case not all 5 trucks were inputted.
+9. If statements, used to trigger certain events to happen based on condition
+10. Visibility, used to hide information to public, confidentiality purposes
+11. Counter, used to count the array length for me in case not all 5 trucks were inputted.
 ### Lessons Learned
-Order matters, I had my quit statement after making a truck, so I kept getting an empty truck.
+1. Order matters, I had my quit statement after making a truck, so I kept getting an empty truck.
-Counter is very helpful when an array total length is not used so the array is shortened and I need something to count the shortened array to help me get the averages.
+2. Counter is very helpful when an array total length is not used so the array is shortened and I need something to count the shortened array to help me get the averages.
-I think I grasped the concept of ToString, its to get a value from a private and be able to use it within a method without exposing the value to the public.
+3. I think I grasped the concept of ToString, its to get a value from a private and be able to use it within a method without exposing the value to the public.
-It's easier to make a method do what I want rather than assigning it an output, so basically when I need to have an output vs when I do not need an output.
+4. It's easier to make a method do what I want rather than assigning it an output, so basically when I need to have an output vs when I do not need an output.